amlanpraharaj/code.fun.do-2018/README.md

 # code.fun.do-2018
-This contains the project for Team Tilted Axis for Code.Fun.Do ++ 2018.
+This contains the project for Team Tilted Axis for CodeFunDo ++ 2018.

 # Distributed Disaster Impact Analysis